till Response to Tutor Feedback

 Here is my response:

-I clearly need to change my working methods (will arrange a hangout with my tutor for support).
-I have been reading whenever possible (hospital waiting rooms/ picking up children from school/ evenings) and although the information has gone in my brain I neglect to blog about it mainly because of time and logistics (for example my iPhone doesn’t like WordPress).
-(I have added this to the pointers).
+I will look to change my working methods (will arrange a hangout with my tutor for support).
+I have been reading whenever possible and although I have absorbed the information, I neglected to blog about it mainly because of time and logistics (for example Sat reading in my car or hospital waiting room) .

 I had researched and read about both the Welcome collection and Personal Voice recommendations but I hadn’t added any analysis or reflection to my blog.
-Although I had researched both Morandi and Bonnard I hadn’t followed the recommendations as per feedback in Assignment 1 although Morandi’s background was (I thought) the clear inspiration in the background of assignment 2 and other work.
+Although I had researched both Morandi and Bonnard I hadn’t followed the recommendations as per feedback in Assignment 1 although Morandi’s background was an inspiration for Assignment 2’s background and other exercises.
 Frustratingly I have also read Vitamin D, Robert Kaupalis Experimental Drawing, and watched multiple arts programs that are also not reflected in my blog.
-Having just finished Creative Arts Today (January submission) where I was frustrated that I had to put creative practical work on hold to complete the course I am now getting creative outpouring that I felt I had to run with (assignment 2) and when this happened everything else is got lost in the mix.( I have added this to pointers).
+This is something I will address going forward.
+Having just finished Creative Arts Today (January assessment submission) I have been wanting to focus on the practical side and will re address the theoretical side as can see this is as important.
+Although I had completed all the theoretical exercises within this part of the course.

 Positive comments included that my “portfolio shows a development in confidence and take some bold risks” and “you have shown competency across a range of media”.

 It was commented that I hadn’t explored various options for assignment 2’s composition.
-Unfortunately I hadn’t documented this- I explored multiple compositions and light reflection but by taking photographs (with an IPad) of the objects positioned in various places around my house (was mentioned in my blog).
-However I should have been extremely transparent documented the photos and explained this process.
-I possibly would have realised then that the composition and arrangement of the objects needed much more work.
-By doing this would have helped with the next stage’s process.
-After I had disregarded the photographs I set up the objects in my studio and drew from life (including then doing the quick sketches my tutor is referring too).
-What I neglected to at this point was to re- explore the objects for compositional effect in sketches or photographs for the final composition.
+Unfortunately again I hadn’t documented this.
+I did the process using my Ipad and moving the objects around my home to explore light and tone.
+I appreciate going forward I will need to document this as a process and to show ways of working.
+After doing this I disregarded the photographs as I eventually set up the objects in my studio to draw from life (including then doing the quick sketches my tutor is referring too).
+What I neglected to at this point was to re- explore the objects for compositional effect in sketches or photographs on my blog and to research the final composition.

-What I have really learnt from the feedback and part 2 is that I need to be more transparent with how working, blogging when I do it, why I am doing, how I am working and how it connects or reflects with what I have read or researched.
+Overall from the feedback from part 2 is that I need to be more transparent with how working, blogging immediately once I have completed something and explain why I am doing, how I am working and how it connects or reflects with what I have read or researched.
 I will just clarify this is what my tutor is referring to in the comment “It would really benefit your critical thinking and drawing process to use it more regularly, as a reflective space.
 This will help you appreciate and understand the qualities in your drawing and make decisions on how to develop your own work.
 There is a tendency in your critical thinking / analysis to refer to ‘what’ you did.
 Ask yourself more questions and comment on ‘how’ and what purpose or content you can bring to the drawings.
 This is in relation to your personal interests, needs and desires – beyond the specific tasks for each assignment.”

 On a completely positive note I finally understand and feel confident with Harvard referencing as noted by my tutor “Good Harvard referencing throughout”.